TheRoddyWMS/Roddy/docs/installationGuide.rst

 Additionally, Roddy is capable of handling multiple versions of the same workflow plugin.
 Therefore, if you install specific plugins, such as the `ACEseq plugin <https://github.com/eilslabs/ACEseqWorkflow>`_, you will need specific versions of e.g. the default and base plugins.
 The way to progress here is to first check in the plugin of interest in the "buildinfo.txt", which plugins and their versions are needed, and then progress in this way from plugin to plugin recursively.

-The installation ogf specific plugin version needs to be done in directories named after the scheme `$pluginName_$major.$minor.$patch[-$revision]` (the revision is optional).
+The installation of specific plugin version needs to be done in directories named after the scheme `$pluginName_$major.$minor.$patch[-$revision]` (the revision is optional).
 Usually you can get specific versions -- official releases of plugins -- in the Github Releases of the plugin.
 Alternatively you clone the repository into an appropriately named directory and then check out the tag with the version of interest.

 On the long run, this manual plugin installation mechanism may get automatized.